nathan-fiscaletti/gen-flags-go/README.md

 ## Basic Execution

 The following command will download all images for all countries of all shapes and place them in the `flags` directory.

-> You must create the flags directory before running this.
+The directory will be automatically created if it does not exist.

 ```sh
 ./gen-flags -download -output-dir=./flags/